 The Centre of Biophysics of Macromolecules and their Interactions (french acronym: PFBMI) aims to group state-of-the-art equipment, adapted in priority to the needs of the research teams of the Pasteur Institute and its International Network, together with the corresponding technical and methodological know-how, thereby providing a scientific environment conducive to world-class research in the field of macromolecular science.

-2) Circular dichroism: Aviv 215 spectropolarimeter (Aviv Biomedical), with fluorescence and titration accessories ; CD6 spectropolarimeter (Jobin-Yvon) with a “stopped-flow” accessory (Bio-Logic).
+2) Circular dichroism: Aviv 215 spectropolarimeter (Aviv Biomedical); CD6 spectropolarimeter (Jobin-Yvon) with a “stopped-flow” accessory (Bio-Logic).

-5) Light scattering: DynaPro MS800 dynamic light scattering instrument (Wyatt) ; TDA 302 light scattering-intrinsic viscosity-refractive index triple detector array (Viscotek), coupled to a GPCmax size exclusion chromatography system.
+5) Light scattering: DynaPro MS800 and DynaPro PlateReader dynamic light scattering instruments (Wyatt) ; TDAmax light scattering-intrinsic viscosity-refractive index triple detector array (Malvern), coupled to a size exclusion chromatography system.

-6) Microcalorimetry: VP-ITC & MCS-ITC isothermal titration calorimeters ; VP-DSC differential scanning calorimeter, with a Pressure Perturbation Calorimetry accessory (PPC) (MicroCal).
+6) Microcalorimetry: ITC200, VP-ITC & MCS-ITC isothermal titration calorimeters ; VP-DSC differential scanning calorimeter, with a Pressure Perturbation Calorimetry accessory (PPC) (GE Healthcare).

-People wishing to use the instruments of the PFBMI, or seeking expert advice related to these technologies, must send an e-mail to a centralized address, email@example.com.
+People wishing to use the instruments of the PFBMI, or seeking expert advice related to these technologies, must send an e-mail to the following address: email@example.com .
 Instructions and down-loadable forms are available from our Web site, as a support for these applications, which can be made at any time.

 Experiments can be carried out according to 3 different schemes: 1) instrument allocation after user training; 2) service provision; 3) scientific collaboration.

-Below is a very small sample of subjects covered by scientific collaborations and having lead to publications since 2005:
+Below is a small sample of the PFBMI’s scientific collaborations since 2007: